Connway/Shibboleth/dependencies/DEPENDENCY_README.txt

 	minizip (commented out a block that says #define _CRT_SECURE_NO_WARNINGS, as I have it defined at the project level) ResIL
-	LuaState (added const char* version of doFile)
+	LuaState (added const char* version of doFile) OtterUI (got rid of a lot of warnings in VS2013) dirent (got rid of warning in VS2013)